wger-project/docker/README.md

     docker-compose exec web python3 manage.py sync-exercises
     docker-compose exec web python3 manage.py download-exercise-images
     docker-compose exec web wger load-online-fixtures

+(these steps can be configured to run automatically on startup, see the options in `prod.env`.)

 Then open <http://localhost> (or your server's IP) and log in as: **admin**,